stopipv/isdi/README.md

 * `phone_scanner.py` has all the logic required to communicate with Android and iOS devices.
-* `parse_dump.py` has all of the logic required to extract dumped info from the
-* devices.
-After the initial scan, the server will rely on this parser rather
-* than needing an active connection to the device (work in progress).
-For now,
-* please keep your device plugged in when looking at scan results.  `server.py`
+* `parse_dump.py` has all of the logic required to extract dumped info from the devices.
+After the initial scan, the server will rely on this parser rather than needing an active connection to the device (work in progress).
+For now, please keep your device plugged in when looking at scan results.
-* is the Flask web server.  `templates/` folder contains the html templates
+* `server.py` is the Flask web server.
+* `templates/` folder contains the html templates rendering in the UI
-* rendering in the UI `webstatic/` folder contains the `.css` and `.js` files
+* `webstatic/` folder contains the `.css` and `.js` files
-* `phone_dumps/` folder will contain the data recorded from the phone.
+* `phone_dumps/` folder will contain the data recorded from the phone (as well as in `data/fieldstudy.db`.